paulinaove/demo/README.md

  intersectionPoint - array of point, where lines intersect.

  2. http://localhost:8080/actuator/metrics/tomcat.sessions.active.current
- It is not authorized, because I didn't have enough time to fix (the attemts are in the code)
+ It is not authorized, because I didn't have enough time to fix (the attemts are in the code).
+In BasicSecurityConfig 14 line is commented, which doesn't allow to access this end point without authorisation, but I was not able to reach login page.

+ <h3> Architecture: <h3>

+ The code is divided into controllers, services and dataStructures.
+ Controllers handle REST requests and have no buissness logic.
+ Services have interfaces and service implementation.
+This is were all the logic is and it is accessable from controllers by interfaces.
+ DataStructures are all the classes and data structures that are used in the project (for example square, line, etc.)

+ <h3> Components/libraries </h3>
+ Lombok - used for getters and setter to have more clean code, without getters and setter overcrowing the screen .
+ Spring boot - used for application itself.
+Very easy configuration and allows a lot of features as REST, Spring Security and etc.